vijaysharm/vijaysharm.github.io/_posts/2015-09-08-loading-a-million-items.md

 ---
 layout: post
 title: Loading a million items
-published: true
 ---

 Loading a lot of items into memory can be difficult to manage.
 For the most part, if your view models are very slim, developers are more than willing to hold potentially a thousand objects in memory without thinking twice.

 It's a perfectly valid approach that many apps take.
 If you need more than a few thousand objects, maybe you'll figure out how to implement paging, and that'll be that.

 What I'm about to describe next is the approach I took to displaying up to a million objects without paging.
 You might be asking why wouldn't I just implement paging, or going with some other approach, sadly, I can't really go into the _why_ of my requirement, so I'll just focus on the _how_.
 Note that my solution is very much tailored to the data I'm working with, so this technique may not work for you.